Siraj-ud-Daulah: Nizamat Imambara

+British Conspiracy

 The Nawab was infuriated on learning of the attack on Chandernagar.
 His former hatred of the British returned, but he now felt the need to strengthen himself by alliances against the British.
 The Nawab was plagued by fear of attack from the north by the Afghans under Ahmad Shah Durrani and from the west by the Marathas.
 Therefore, he could not deploy his entire force against the British for fear of being attacked from the flanks.
 A deep distrust set in between the British and the Nawab.
-As a result, Siraj started secret negotiations with Jean Law, Chief of the French factory at Cossimbazar, and de Bussy.
+As a result, Siraj started secret negotiations with Jean Law, chief of the French factory at Cossimbazar, and de Bussy.
 The Nawab also moved a large division of his army under Rai Durlabh to Plassey, on the island of Cossimbazar 30 mi south of Murshidabad.

 Popular discontent against the Nawab flourished in his own court.
 The Seths, the traders of Bengal, were in perpetual fear for their wealth under the reign of Siraj, contrary to the situation under Alivardi's reign.
 They had engaged Yar Lutuf Khan to defend them in case they were threatened in any way.
 William Watts, the Company representative at the court of Siraj, informed Clive about a conspiracy at the court to overthrow the ruler.
-The conspirators included Mir Jafar, the paymaster of the army, Rai Durlabh, Yar Lutuf Khan and Omichund (Amir Chand), a Sikh merchant, and several officers in the army.
+The conspirators included Mir Jafar, the paymaster of the army, Rai Durlabh, Yar Lutuf Khan and Omichund (Amir Chand), a Sikh merchant, Jagat Seth, Krishna Chandra, and several officers in the army.
 When communicated in this regard by Mir Jafar, Clive referred it to the select committee in Calcutta on 1 May.
 The committee passed a resolution in support of the alliance.
 A treaty was drawn up between the British and Mir Jafar to raise him to the throne of the Nawab in return for support to the British in the field of battle and the bestowal of large sums of money upon them as compensation for the attack on Calcutta.
 On 2 May, Clive broke up his camp and sent half the troops to Calcutta and the other half to Chandernagar.

 Mir Jafar and the Seths desired that the confederacy between the British and himself be kept secret from Omichund, but when he found out about it, he threatened to betray the conspiracy if his share was not increased to three million rupees (£300,000).
 Hearing of this, Clive suggested an expedient to the committee.
 He suggested that two treaties be drawn – the real one on white paper, containing no reference to Omichund and the other on red paper, containing Omichund's desired stipulation, to deceive him.
 The Members of the Committee signed on both treaties, but Admiral Watson signed only the real one and his signature had to be counterfeited on the fictitious one.
 Both treaties and separate articles for donations to the army, navy squadron and committee were signed by Mir Jafar on 4 June.